CSCfi/allas-cli-utils/README.md

 ```

-In MacOS X systems md5sum command may be missing.
-To fix that, there is simple replacement script (md5sum.macosx) that
+allas_conf and basic a- commands now support MacOS (but you still must use bash in MacOS to run them).
+In case md5 cheksum command still fails, there is simple replacement script (md5sum.macosx) that
 you can take in use in macs by giving following in the command in the allas-cli-utils directory:
 ```
 mv md5sum.macosx md5sum